Signal Integration with Advanced Webhooks Guide

 - A Connection in Certain Signal specifies how to connect to your target application.

 - Each Flow requires a Connection.
+Multiple Flows may use the same Connection.

 Adding a Connection

-- Target: Advanced Webhook.
+- Target: Advanced Webhook (pre-selected)

-- Authentication Type: Choose from Basic Authentication, Open / No Auth, API Key / Token, OAuth2.
+- Authentication Type: choose from Basic Authentication, Open / No Auth, API Key / Token, OAuth2

 Setting Up Flows